ScandiPWA

 What's Next?

 Congrats!
 You have now added a brand-new page to your Scandi app.
-As an exercise, you could try to add some more pages, perhaps with more complicated paths with variables (hint: see the react-router docs!).
+As an exercise, you could try to add some more pages, perhaps with more complicated paths with variables (hint: see the react-router !).
 Or perhaps you want to add a few links that will lead to your new page?
-Use the Link component for this purpose.
+Use the component for this purpose.
 You can also play around with your new page, adding more styling and content if you want.